Generated at: 2026-06-15 04:54:43

 It is broadly divided into four steps: (1) Data Investigation, (2) Data Extraction, (3) Data Cleansing, and (4) Data Matching.

-The first step is to understand the current situation.
+The first step is to understand your current situation.

-Identify which departments, systems, and tools contain customer data and define the goals for your data consolidation.
+Identify which departments, systems, and tools contain customer data and clarify the goals of your consolidation project.

-Define the source of the duplicates and the level of consistency you aim to achieve in your final database.
+Define the sources of duplication and determine the level of consistency you aim to achieve in your final database.

 Next, extract the items necessary to identify customers from each database.